Owned byAurora Offshore

 “This vessel is set up with two different engine sizes.
 On this occasion, only the smallest engine was in use.
 This was a rare opportunity in which we were allowed to keep the speed down to eight knots, and we decided to test how little fuel she is able to use in transit,” says Dahlén.

-2015: Two more vessels of the same design, the Blue Storm and Blue Viking, were acquired by Nordic American Offshore (NAO) on 26 January 2015.
+2015: Blue Storm and Blue Viking were acquired by Nordic American Offshore (NAO) on 26 January 2015.

-2019: Nordic American Offshore changed name to Hermitage Offshore Services Ltd, which became effective on June 4, 2019.
-All the vessels will change name to "Hermit" prefix.
+2019: Nordic American Offshore changed its name to Hermitage Offshore Services Ltd, which became effective on June 4, 2019.
+All the vessels changed their names to the "Hermit" prefix.